briansak/Impact-DNE-SASE/README.md

 ## Your DevNet Learning Lab 2.0 Environment

 The learning environment uses containers and doesn't require a dedicated development environment as we did for DevNet Express 1.0 and 1.1.
+The foundation of this workshop available here: https://developer.cisco.com/learning/tracks/devnet-express-security/security-sase/.
+Open this page in a new window and authenticate using one of the available federations.

 <img width="1420" alt="Interface" src="https://user-images.githubusercontent.com/10421515/185941577-b6b1b9af-b9a9-4265-9ac3-0fd17a16cbd0.png">